IQVIA Holdings Inc (IQV)'s Winning Formula: Financial Metrics an

 - Growth rank: 10/10

-IQVIA Holdings Inc, with a market cap of $39.79 billion and annual sales of $15.07 billion, operates at the intersection of healthcare and analytics.
-Formed from the 2016 merger of Quintiles and IMS Health, IQVIA focuses on providing outsourced clinical trials and comprehensive data and analytics services to the healthcare sector.
-Its operations span late-stage clinical trials, technology services for healthcare entities, and contract sales.
-The company's operating margin stands at 13.9%, reflecting its efficient management and specialized service offerings.
+IQVIA Holdings Inc, with a market cap of $41.06 billion and annual sales of $15.07 billion, operates at the intersection of healthcare and analytics.
+Formed from the 2016 merger of Quintiles and IMS Health, IQVIA provides critical research and data services to the healthcare sector.
+Its operations span late-stage clinical trials, technology services, and data analytics, catering to a diverse clientele including pharmaceutical firms, healthcare providers, and policy makers.
+The company's operating margin stands impressively at 13.9%, highlighting its efficiency in revenue management.

 Profitability and Growth Metrics